Global existence and boundedness in an attraction-repulsion chemotaxis system with nonlocal logistic source and sublinear productions: Preliminaries and local existence

 \section{Preliminaries and local existence}

 \quad We recall some useful inequalities and key lemma which we are going to use in the sequel.
-In this section, we begin with the local existence of solutions to system \eqref{2} which is standard and its proof is based on the ideas of \cite{horst}.
+In this section, we begin with the local existence of solutions to system \eqref{2} which is standard and its proof is based on the ideas of \cite{horst}. \begin{definition}[Cauchy's inequality with $\epsilon$ \cite{evans}]